jywu20/Notes/Computer Science/Logic and PLT/c++-move.md

 It's the r-value reference that makes RAII easy to use.
 And by virtue of `std::move` and so on,
 C++ allows us to call move constructors however we want.

+We note that `std::move` itself is just type conversion and does nothing to the variable that's `move`d.
+What actually "moves" resources in the variable is the move constructor being called.
+It's not a good idea to use any moved variable: when `std::move` is called unto a variable, changes are that the resources managed by that variable are going to be shifted into another variable, and keeping using the original variable often results in undefined behaviors.
+But it's not `std::move` itself that does the resource movement.

+Another point to note is that the concept of ownership in kind of informal in C++: it's a concept that we use to prove that the behaviors of a program are expected, not something embedded into the design of the language.

 # Rust move semantics